Chapter 1: An Alluring Difference

 The serious expression on Fleur's face lightened considerably with this question.

-"Eet would be too late for zat, zanks to my William, 'ere," she replied coyly.
+"Eet would be too late for zat, wouldn't eet William?" she replied coyly.

 Harry's attention turned towards Bill, who had his eyes firmly focused on the table in front of him.
-He tried his best to ignore the thoughts associated with Fleur's last comment, and asked, "So in plain terms, Bill…how can I help you two?
+"So in plain terms…how can I help you two?
 Do I need to ask Fleur for a kiss, or something?"

 The older wizard shook his head.
 "When she said heart and soul, Harry…we're talking more than just a kiss."